How to buy a sofa online

 Is comfort or style more important?

 If you're buying a sofa that's mostly 'just for show' then comfort may not matter so much over on-trend features.
-If this is going to be your main spot for napping/slouching/movie-marathoning you're going to want something more cushy.
+If this is going to be your main spot for napping/slouching/movie-marathoning then comfort is key.
 Our guide to sofa shapes will get you familiar with the different styles.

 Do you have kids (or pets)?